A love declaration to dividends

 Love at first

 My first dividend came from a stock, I no longer have in my portfolio: Microsoft.
 I bought the stock because I found it undervalued and liked their products.
-Then suddenly, a few months after, a small amount of moeny got transferred to my bankaccount from Microsoft!
+Then suddenly, a few months after, a small amount of money got transferred to my bankaccount from Microsoft!

 I wish I could say, that my world was never the same after that, but sadly no. It did’nt make that big a difference for me, and a few months later I had to sell all my stocks to make the down payment for an apartment.

-When I recently got back into investing, I needed a strategy to approach the market with.
+When I recently got back into investing, I needed a strategy to approach the market.
 Shortly before I had read the book by Jakob Lund Fisker called ERE – Early Retirement Extreme.
 And that really DID make a huge difference for me!
 His approach to investing was to get his expenses covered by passive income.
 (He also cut his expenses to an absolute minimum, and that I’m not nearly dedicated enough to copy.)

 Free but not free